-(4) = 0.1 011.1.90

-2018 2017
+(4) 55((5)) 2019 2018

 \$ \$

 Unsecured

-Interest bearing 261,652 500,000
+Interest bearing 261,652

-Non interest bearing - -

-Total unsecured current borrowings 261,652 500,000
+Total unsecured current borrowings (₩: 261,652

-The Group issued \$2.2 million of Convertible Loan Notes ('CLNs') in February 2018 to repay the short term loan (and accrued interest) taken out with the majority shareholder in the prior year, and settle deferred remuneration arrangements from prior year acquisitions.
-The CLNs bear interest at 12% per annum, are optionally convertible into ordinary shares at any time between 1-5 years from subscription until maturity, at which point they mandatorily convert into a fixed number of ordinary shares.
-Accordingly, they have been treated as a compound instrument with the fair value of the debt component (\$261,652) recorded within current borrowings, and the residual proceeds shown within equity.
+In the prior year, the Group issued 2.2 million of Convertible Loan Notes ('CLNs') that optionally converted into ordinary shares at any time between 1-5 years from subscription until maturity, at which point they mandatorily convert into a fixed number of ordinary shares.
+Accordingly they were treated as a compound instrument with the fair value of expected year one cash outflows (\$261,652) recorded within current borrowings as the debt component, and the residual proceeds shown within equity.
+As the 1 year period has now passed, the debt component has now been transferred to equity.